deletedcu/angular-demo/lectures/day-3/03-service-workers.md

 #### The Service Worker Life Cycle

-Installing is the first of two important steps our Service Worker takes before we can take advantage of its caching and fetching power.
+Installing is the first of two important steps our Service Worker must do before we can take advantage of its caching and fetching power.

 ![](resources/sw-lifecycle.png)